ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 240 BPM, 2:00 | 8.48★\
 *description written by [Froslass](https://osu.ppy.sh/users/19048)*

-This month's Outstanding Oldies, and also my last pick as a Loved Captain, is Hatsune Miku no Shoushitsu (Hommarju Remix), mapped by Chocopikel and reuploaded by JappyBabes with permission.
+This month's Outstanding Oldies, and also my last pick as a Loved captain, is *Hatsune Miku no Shoushitsu (Hommarju Remix)*, mapped by Chocopikel and reuploaded by JappyBabes with permission.
 And what a map to go out with!

 Popularized way back in 2012 with [chocomint](https://osu.ppy.sh/users/124493)'s legendary plays on it, this is one of the first true "boss maps" of the game, and might be one of the most influential maps of all time for Loved when we think about how many mappers who would years later become staples of the Loved section have been inspired by this map.
 Get ready for jumps.
 Lots of jumps.
 Jumps in all shapes, sizes, and forms.
 Well, they're mostly geometric, but they're still quite abundant!

-I also just want to take this space to say: Thank you for the support through the years!
+I also just want to take this space to say: thank you for the support through the years!
 I'm extremely grateful for the chance of doing something for the community and I believe I have done my best as a Loved team member, as much as it wasn't always smooth sailing, it was still quite a good experience for me, and I hope I managed to improve the section for everyone. <3

 [![](/wiki/shared/news/2025-10-14-project-loved-october-2025/2039452.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})